Published and Working Papers

 R&D and Acquisitions in the Pharmaceutical Market

-Joint with Josh Feng, Luca Maini, and Hayley Wabiszewski
+Joint with Luca Maini and Hayley Wabiszewski

 Disclosure and Innovation